 Helgen, 36, had been accused of research misconduct during a high-profile collecting expedition in Kenya.
 He was cleared after an investigation that Helgen and some of his colleagues say was an attempt to bully and discredit him.

 The Smithsonian Institution declined to comment on the circumstances of Helgen's departure, citing a policy against commenting on personnel matters.
 [Update on July 4, 2017 to this story, originally published on Jan.
 13, 2017: Helgen, now at the University of Adelaide, shared a letter from Smithsonian Institution Acting Provost Richard Kurin saying that Helgen had been cleared of any wrongdoing.]

-When he handed in his resignation Thursday, Helgen said that his department chair, John Coddington, told him, “Now give me your underwear” — a remark that Helgen said did not seem like a joke.
+When he handed in his resignation Thursday, Helgen said that his department chair, Jonathan Coddington, told him, “Now give me your underwear” — a remark that Helgen said did not seem like a joke.

 “To me it was just an unbelievable moment of indignity after 15 months of anguish over complaints that were just really hard to understand in the first place,” Helgen said.